CycloneDX/guides/ML-BOM/en/0x24-Design-Model-Card-Considerations.md

 * **Knowledge Cutoff**: Models are generally frozen in time, meaning they cannot access real-time information without external retrieval systems.
 * **Opacity** (lack of traceable reasoning): models' complex architectures make it difficult to trace how a specific output was generated.
 * **Probabilistic Output Inconsistency**: The same prompt can yield different results (e.g., using different seeds or system context carryover), causing reliability issues.
 * **Bias Reinforcement**: Models often replicate or amplify biases present in their training data.
-This has become more problematic with greater reliance on synthetic training data.
+This has become more problematic as reliance on synthetic training data has increased.

 ###### Example: Sample technical limitations for Qwen-7B

-This example shows a list for what kind of technical limitations might be associated with a typical Large Language Model (LLM) that is multi-lingual and supports code/instruct capabilities with similar parameter size.
+This example shows a list of technical limitations that might be associated with a typical multi-lingual, code-/instruction-capable Large Language Model (LLM) with a similar parameter size.

 ```json
 "component": {